-If you are away from home or outside of our service area (see Chapter 1) and need medical care Aetna Better Health of Ohio will cover emergency and urgent services only.
+If you are away from home or outside of our service area (refer to Chapter 1) and need medical care Aetna Better Health of Ohio will cover emergency and urgent services only.

 If you are out of the service area and you have a medical emergency, call 911 or go to the closest emergency room.
-Make sure you have your Aetna Better Health of Ohio member ID card.
+Make sure you have your Aetna Better Health of Ohio Member ID card.
 If you get services in the emergency room and you are admitted to the hospital while you are away from home, have the hospital call Member Services at 1-855-364-0974 (TTY: 711), 24 hours a day, 7 days a week.
 For urgent care, go to the nearest urgent care provider.
-Show the provider your Aetna Better Health of Ohio member ID card.
+Show the provider your Aetna Better Health of Ohio Member ID card.

 Routine care out of the service area or out of the country is not covered.
 If you are out of the service area and need health care services, call your care manager directly or your PCP.
-Your PCP's telephone number is on your member ID card.
-You can also call the 24-hour Care Management line at 1-855-364-0974 (TTY: 711) or the 24-hour Nurse Advice line at 1-855-364-0974 (TTY: 711), 24 hours a day, 7 days a week.
+Your PCP's telephone number is on your Member ID card.
+You can also call the Care Management line at 1-855-364-0974 (TTY: 711), Monday - Friday, 8 AM to 5 PM or the 24-hour Nurse Advice Line at 1-855-364-0974 (TTY: 711), 24 hours a day, 7 days a week.